NinaNikolova/softuni-react/README.md

 1. Home page- images-slider and a brief info about project
 2. Catalog page - basic info about each story
 3. Details page - all information of each story and comments of logged users
+4. Create page - only for loged users
+5. Edit page - only for loged users
-4. Search page - search section and list section with links to all stories
+6. Search page - search section and list section with links to all stories
-5. Login page
+7. Login page
-6. Register page
+8. Register page
-7. Dynamic header and static footer for all pages
+9. Dynamic header and static footer for all pages

 ## Available Scripts: